inviqa/inviqa-seed-magento1/README.project.md

 ## Install Dependencies

+Ensure that the dependencies are set-up:

 1. Install the latest version of Hem from https://github.com/inviqa/hem

 2. Install the latest version of Vagrant from [http://www.vagrantup.com/downloads.html](http://www.vagrantup.com/downloads.html)

 3. Ensure you have AWS keys correctly configured either using `hem config` or by setting the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables.

+If you have performed any of these steps for other seeds/projects you do not need to perform them again here.

 ## Provision Environment